thecityny/fullpage-react-template/README.md

 This template is what we use to create single-page interactive projects, and it is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The deployment process is based in part on the [Baker Rig](https://github.com/datadesk/baker) project by the L.A.
 Times.

+If you're looking to build an app with multiple pages, you may want to check out our [Multi-page Gatsby Template](https://github.com/thecityny/multipage-gatsby-template) instead.

 ## 🚀 Getting started

 The first step is to click GitHub’s “use this template” button to a make a copy of the repository for yourself.